Ananda Sukarlan: Early life and career

-As an equally successful composer, his works have been commissioned and performed by the Associated Board of Royal Schools of Music, Indonesian Opera Society, among others.
-His collaboration with prominent choreographer Chendra Panatan has given birth to many works for ballet, performed both in Europe and Indonesia.
 His groundbreaking opera written for one soprano only, based on a monologue by Seno Gumira Ajidarma, "IBU -- yang anaknya diculik itu" (Mother, whose son had been kidnapped) was just premiered in June 2009 in Jakarta.
-Until now he has written works for orchestra and instruments, but it is his production for voices, such as his more than 150 songs for voice and piano, choral works, 2 operas, 2 cantatas ("Ars Amatoria" and "LIBERTAS") and theatre works that consolidated his high reputation as a composer by being frequently performed all around the world.
+Until now he has written works for orchestra and instruments, but it is his production for voices, such as his more than 150 songs for voice and piano, choral works, 2 operas, 2 cantatas and theatre works that consolidated his high reputation as a composer by being frequently performed all around the world.

 Other celebrated chamber / solo works include the string quartet "Lontano" for Midori Goto and her quartet, a guitar solo piece for Miguel Trapaga, many works for piano solo (a series of Rapsodia Nusantara based on Indonesia folk melodies, a series of virtuosic Etudes, and 37 easy piano pieces compiled as "Alicia's piano book") and multiple pianos.
 Projects in 2014 include his third opera, "Clara".
 He is also working on a series of musical works written for disabled musicians, on a commission by Fundacion Musica Abierta of Spain.

 His works have been the object of studies for many doctoral thesis and other musical researches by many students, professionals, musicians and musicologists in the U.S, Europe and Australia.

-He is a founding member of Musica Presente and of Yayasan Musik Sastra Indonesia.
+He is a founding member of Musica Presente and Yayasan Musik Sastra Indonesia.

-Although a Muslim himself Ananda is highly critical of Jakarta governor Anies Baswedan, whom he accuses of pandering to Islam extremists.
+Although a Muslim himself, Ananda is highly critical of Jakarta governor Anies Baswedan, whom he accuses of pandering to Islam extremists.
 When Baswedan showed up at a college reunion, Ananda chose to leave the room, an activity that he did spontaneously without asking anyone to follow what he did, as a declaration of his own views and morals.
 Hundreds of alumni, sharing the same views and moral conviction as Ananda also chose to leave the room with their own will.
 Unlike what most media reported, some attendants and alumni stayed until the end of Baswedan's speech.

-His main residence at hills of Cantabria Santander, Spain.
+Ananda's main residence is in the hills of Cantabria Santander, Spain.
+He was diagnosed with Asperger syndrome and Tourette syndrome at the age of 28.